powerhousepro69/videoinfox/readme.md

 Help is located on the Home screen covering most of the features.
 Help also in Download List and View Playlist.

-### Harnessing the power of:

-Videoinfox - Over 14,000 lines of code.

-Xclip - Interact with the clipboard.

-Yt-dlp - Download video urls.

-MPV or FFplay - Play videos.

-FFmpeg - Get duration in hh:min:sec

-FFprobe - Get codec, resolution & duration in seconds.

 <br />

-### Videoinfox Features:

-#### Navigation was designed to be robust and efficient.
+### Navigation was designed to be robust and efficient.

          One keypress for all menu selections.

+  - File types searched for: &nbsp; .webm &nbsp; .mp4 &nbsp; .mkv &nbsp; .avi &nbsp; .divx
   - Check for update on startup and notifity if update is available.
 Download and update in Videoinfox.
   - Play a local file by entering the line number.
 Play single video or autoplay the entire list.
-  - Default Directories to Playlist: Add recursive listings from Default Dirs 1-4 to a new Playlist.
-  - Playlist Find to search all playlists.
-Find videos without needing to know the files location.
-  - Mpv saves play postion on quit of every video played.
-Ffplay does not save play position on quit.
-  - File types searched for: &nbsp; .webm &nbsp; .mp4 &nbsp; .mkv &nbsp; .avi &nbsp; .divx
-  - Create unlimited Playlists from: &nbsp; Recusive search results, Recursive directory listings and the Played List
-  - Make Playlist on the Home Screen to save all search results as a playlist.
-  - Mpv Playlist will keep track of playlist position.
-It will bypass Resume Autoplay and Intermission Screen.
-  - Playlist & Playlist Queue Edit options: &nbsp; Remove Line &nbsp; Remove Dupes &nbsp; Move Line &nbsp; Clear Playlist
-  - Playlist & Playlist Queue Play options: &nbsp; Play &nbsp; Start Autoplay &nbsp; Resume Autoplay
-  - Directory To Playlist: &nbsp; Create a new playlist from a 1 level deep dir listing.
-Good for seasons of TV shows.
-  - Playlist Queue to load unlimited playlists for autoplay with last played video marker.
-  - Queue to Playlist: &nbsp; Save the Playlist Queue to a new Playlist.
-  - Play Clipboard: &nbsp; Download a video url that is in the clipboard via Yt-dlp and autoplay.
-  - Play Clipboard is available in: &nbsp; Home &nbsp; Played List &nbsp; Play List &nbsp; Yt-dlp Menu &nbsp; View Downloads
   - See codec, resolution and duration on the playing video.
-  - Play Directory autoplay available on: &nbsp; Home Screen &nbsp; Navigate Tree &nbsp; View Downloads.
   - Set Intermission time in seconds.
 Change the time in seconds on video end/player quit.
 Initially set to 10.
-  - Command Line Option: &nbsp; videoinfox -d &nbsp; Autoplay video files in the current directory with option to quit.
-  - Navigate Tree with Play Directory, Play and Autoplay.
-Select line number to start play.
-  - Video Player auto closes when the video ends.
-Ffplay is used by default.
+  - Video Player auto closes when the video ends or quit(q).
+MPV is used by default.
 Any video player can be used.
-  - Auto clear the video url from clipboard after the video player is closed.
-  - To watch the last download after Play Clipboard cleared the link select Last Download.
-  - Auto clear the clipboard of invalid video urls.
-  - Press enter after your copy to the clipboard to validate clipboard content.
+  - Directory saved on exit to load on next run.
+  - GUI notifications
   - Rapid directory changing by setting default directories (4) in Settings.
 The 5th is the directory at last exit.

-  - Default Dirs - 1 2 3 4 5  available in: Home &nbsp; Navigate Tree &nbsp; Download List &nbsp; More Options
+        Default Dirs - 1 2 3 4 5  available in: Home &nbsp; Navigate Tree &nbsp; Download List &nbsp; More Options

+        Change directory by entering line number or the full path and filename.
+        Find directory and change to it by entering the line number.

-  - Played List: &nbsp; Log everything played except for: Play Directory, Autoplay, and anything played from a Played List.
+  - Played List: &nbsp; Log everything played with: &nbsp; Play, &nbsp; Play Clipboard &nbsp; and &nbsp; Last Download

-  - Duplicates auto-removed from the Played List.
+        Duplicates auto-removed from the Played List.
-  - Enter a video file with full path to get info on and/or play.
   - Auto save last find result(s) and autoload until deleted.
 Defaulted to never save.
 Change in Settings.
   - Yt-dlp integration for easy download of a single url, a list of url's or a queue of multiple url lists.

-  - Download List: &nbsp; Download a list by entering line number.
-  - Logging of downloaded url lists with link and downloaded filename provided by Yt-dlp.
-  - Download Queue: &nbsp; Add unlimited Videoinfox User Download Lists to the queue for download.
+        Download and update Yt-dlp in Videoinfox.

-  - Download Default: &nbsp; Yt-dlp with no arguments.
+        Download Only: Yt-dlp with no arguments.
+Download clipboard only.
+No autoplay.
+        Download Choose: Choose video type and quality before download.
 Download only.
-No auto play.
+No autoplay.
-  - Download Choose: &nbsp; Choose video type and quality before download.
-Download only.
-No auto play.
-  - Self Destruct: &nbsp; Download, auto play, delete when the player is closed.
+        Self Destruct: Download, auto play, delete when the player is closed.
-  - Last Download in: &nbsp; Home and Yt-dlp Menu for: Play Clipboard, Download Default and Download Choose.
+        Last Download: Play last download.

+        Download List: Download a list by entering line number.
+        Logging of downloaded url lists with link and downloaded filename provided by Yt-dlp.
+        Download Queue: Add unlimited Videoinfox User Download Lists to the queue for batch download.

+        Command Line Option:  videoinfox -u listname  Download any url list to the directory of the list's location.

   - Default List: &nbsp; Keep pasting Video URL's on the fly from the clipboard to the Default List.

         Default List companion: Create a keyboard shortcut for: videoinfox -a  to add to the Default List.
-  - Unlimited User Lists: Keep pasting Video URL's on the fly from the clipboard to the User Set List.
+  - Unlimited User Lists: &nbsp; Keep pasting Video URL's on the fly from the clipboard to the User Set List.

         User Set List companion: Create a keyboard shortcut for: videoinfox -l  to add to the User Set list.

-  - Command Line Option: &nbsp; videoinfox -u listname &nbsp; Download any url list to the directory of the list's location.
-  - Download and update Yt-dlp in Videoinfox.
-  - Save current working directory on exit to load on next run.
-  - Change directory by entering full path.
-  - Find directory and change to it by entering the line number.
+  - Info: Get codec, resolution and duration of videos.

+        More Options:

-  - List video info one directory deep.
-Save per directory.
+        List Directory: List video info one directory deep.
+Options to save/delete per directory.
-  - Recursive count of videos broken down by video type.
+        Video Count: Recursive count of videos broken down by video type.
-  - Recursive duration (days:hrs:min:sec) Save per directory.
+        Video Duration: Recursive duration (days:hrs:min:sec) Options to save/delete per directory.
-  - GUI notifications.
-  - More options . . .

 <br />

+### Play Clipboard

+         Download a video url that is in the clipboard via Yt-dlp and autoplay.
+         Play Clipboard is available in: Home, Played List, View Playlist, Yt-dlp Menu and View Downloads
+         The video url is cleared from clipboard after the video player is closed.
+         To watch the last download after Play Clipboard cleared the link, select Last Download.
+         Any invalid video urls are cleared from the Clipboard.

+         Note: A local video file with full path can be copied to the clipboard for play.
+(No quotes for files with spaces)

-### To use Play Clipboard:
+#### To use Play Clipboard:

-#### Copy a video url to the clipboard then press enter to verify validity then &nbsp; p &nbsp; to download and auto play.
+#### Copy a video url to the clipboard then press enter to verify validity then &nbsp; p &nbsp; to download and autoplay.

 <br />